cometsinthesky/pulsar-3D/README/EN/README.md

 ### Controls 🎮🕹️

-Use the left mouse button to click and drag in the scene to control the camera.
-Use the mouse scroll wheel to zoom in or out on the pulsar.
-Use the right mouse button to move the pulsar in the scene.
-Pause/play button: pauses and resumes the simulation.
-Restart button: restarts the simulation.
+Use the left mouse button to click and drag in the scene to control the camera Use the mouse scroll wheel to zoom in or out on the pulsar Use the right mouse button to move the pulsar in the scene Pause/play button: pauses and resumes the simulation Restart button: restarts the simulation
-Key F: enters and exits full-screen mode.
+Key F: enters and exits full-screen mode
-Double-click in full-screen mode: centers the camera on the pulsar.
-Space bar: Pauses and resumes the simulation.
+Double-click in full-screen mode: centers the camera on the pulsar Space bar: Pauses and resumes the simulation
-Keys - and +: Rotation speed.
+Keys - and +: Rotation speed
-Key P: Radiation jets.
+Key P: Radiation jets
-Key R: Rotation axis.
+Key R: Rotation axis
-Key M: Magnetic field.
+Key M: Magnetic field
-Key G: Grid.
+Key G: Grid

 ## Simulation Dynamics 📊🌐